D4TE Technical Specification

 Forward Secrecy

-Mechanism: Backstop ratchet advances after each message
+Mechanism: Backstop ratchet advances after each message; cycle rotation destroys the prior cycle's keys

-Post-Compromise Security
+Post-Compromise Security (Roadmap)

 Key Indistinguishability